dzhuang/django-jfu/README.rst

 ----------------------------------------------------
-Django-JFU - A Django Library for jQuery File Upload
+Django-JFU - A Django Library for jQuery File Upload (Modified)
 ----------------------------------------------------

 Django-JFU is designed to simplify the tasks involved in integrating jQuery